Supplemental Nutrition Assistance Program (SNAP)

 SNAP—ED is a nutrition education component of the program under which USDA provides grants to states to encourage participants to make healthy purchases with their benefits.
 The program is funded separately from SNAP—each state receives an allotment based on state participation rates—and the services offered are in addition to actual food assistance benefits.
 In addition, the 2014 Farm Bill included $188 million over five years for the creation of the Food Insecurity Nutrition Incentive (FINI) program (now known as the Gus Schumacher Nutrition Incentive Program), which offers competitive grants to incentivize healthier food purchases by SNAP participants at the point-of-sale; the 2018 Farm Bill authorized an additional $250 million over five years and made the program permanent.

-• SNAP and Supplemental Nutrition Education Program-Education (SNAP-Ed) should have sufficient resources to encourage participants to purchase more fruits and vegetables and help them make healthier purchases.
+- Double investments in SNAP-Ed (the Supplemental Nutrition Education Program-Education) and financial incentive programs to encourage SNAP participants to purchase more fruits and vegetables and help them make healthier purchases.

 RWJF’s Richard Besser, MD, on SNAP Categorical Eligibility